keejelo/EasyDialogBox/js/test/js/README.txt

 Latest build is in this folder, filename: "easydlg_1733b.js"

-The older builds are in the folder: "build_history"
+The older builds are in the folder "build_history" and should not be used.